5 Earth-Friendly Alternatives to Disposable Household Items

 For example, These Dr. Perfect Bamboo Toothbrush Soft Natural Bristles on Amazon at $13 for a pack of 12.
 These have natural bristles, which means they are completely biodegradable.
 Some offer a bamboo handle but still use plastic bristles.
 Don't buy those.
 Get the ones that are all natural, through and through.

 Chemical dumping isn't just for big companies.
 The average consumer dumps their fair share of pollutants every time they use your average household cleaner: from dish soap to Windex.
 Sure, your individual consumption may be small, but collectively, it's huge.
 Think of your contribution to this kind of pollution as a kind of metaphor for how companies like Google make money.
 Your individual clicks on their ads and promoted links might earn the company mere cents, but with so many people clicking so many times a day, it adds up to billions of dollars a year.
 Pollution is fueled by "micropayments" like this too.

 However, there are plenty of earth-friendly cleaning products on the market at prices comparable to traditional brands.
-For example, this three-pack of Meyer dish soap is $9.60 on Amazon if you click "subscribe and save" (which you can cancel later).
+For example, this three-pack of Meyer dish soap is $9.93 on Amazon and will ship free as an add on item to a $25 order.
 That's comparable to regular liquid.
 That brand also makes a ton of other home cleaning products that have been pretty popular with consumers.
 It can be expensive in-store, but buying it in bulk online will help you save on paying too much.